15 Steps To Recognizing And Managing Your Emotions

 recognizing and managing emotions

 Emotions are complex psychological states that arise in response to various stimuli, thoughts, or experiences.
-There are numerous types of emotions, and they can be broadly categorized into primary and secondary emotions.
+There are different types of emotions, and they can be broadly categorized into primary and secondary emotions.

-Happiness: Joy, pleasure, contentment, excitement, and other positive emotions
+Happiness: Happiness can be in the form of joy, pleasure, contentment, excitement, and other positive emotions.

 Free Girl Doing a Jump Shot Stock Photo